astoanne/dockerize_jupyter_notebook/README.md

 ## Run the notebook

-There should be warning suggesting the missing library: *ktrain*
+There should be warning suggesting the missing library: **ktrain**

-## Update the Requirements File to Include the Package Needed
+## Update the Requirements File to Include the Packages Needed

 After rebuilding the docker and rerunning the image, the notebook can be run successfully

 image here

-## Push to DockerHub
+## Getting Image ID

 First find the image ID by running ``` docker images ```